 Interns writing a thesis project will be undertaking normal intern field-work and lab-work activities (6 working hours / day; 5 days / week).
 All personal project analysis and thesis writing will be done on personal time.
 All thesis projects will contribute to one of the ongoing BDRI research projects being carried out by the institute.
 This allows for simultaneous use of equipment and better supervision and guidance.
 The BDRI provides all the material, research equipment and supervision when a student comes to write a thesis.
 Data collection procedures at the institute are already established, and all resulting project topics are proposed to students depending on their background and preferences.

 Many other projects can also be developed such as impact of human activities on marine environment, veterinarian, mass-balance modelling, ocean sciences, and more.
 Consult with the BDRI to explore the possibilities (internship@thebdri.com).
-The BDRI is a very international environment, and the everyday working language is English, but dissertations can be also written in French, Italian, Portuguese, or Spanish.
+The BDRI is a very international environment and supervised dissertations can therefore be written in English, French, Italian, Portuguese, or Spanish.

 Data collection methodology and design is set and consistent over the years.
 All BDRI interns participate in field data collection during their internship in order to understand the data collection process.
 Laboratory days typically last six hours and field days occur several times a week (weather dependent) and vary in duration.
 There are two days off per week (typically the weekend).
 In this way, interns are able to participate in every step of the research process.